U2-BENCH: Benchmarking Large Vision-Language Models on Ultrasound Understanding: Experiment

 \subsection{Evaluation Results}

-We present a comprehensive comparison of multimodal models on the \bench{} benchmark (Table~\ref{tab:mainresult}), aiming to identify key performance trends across tasks and model types. \paragraph{Closed-Source Models Lead.} Closed-source models continue to dominate, with \textbf{Gemini-2.5-Pro-Preview} achieving the highest overall score of \textbf{0.2968}, narrowly surpassing the best-performing open-source model \textbf{DeepSeek-VL2} by a margin of just 0.0338.
-Other strong proprietary models such as \textbf{Dolphin-V1} and \textbf{Doubao-1.5-Vision-Pro} also perform competitively, highlighting that while open-source models are progressing rapidly, access to proprietary data and task-specific optimization still provides a measurable edge.
+We present a comprehensive comparison of multimodal models on the \bench{} benchmark (Table~\ref{tab:mainresult}), aiming to identify key performance trends across tasks and model types.
+A more detailed example cases and error analysis is included in Appendix \ref{detailresult}.

+\paragraph{Closed-Source Models Lead.} Closed-source models continue to dominate, with \textbf{Dolphin-V1} achieving the highest overall score of \textbf{0.5835}, substantially outperforming all other models.
+The next strongest proprietary model, \textbf{GPT-5}, reaches a U2-Score of \textbf{0.3250}, followed by \textbf{Gemini-2.5-Pro-Preview} at \textbf{0.2968}.
+While the best open-source model, \textbf{DeepSeek-VL2}, attains a competitive score of \textbf{0.2630}, the gap to closed-source systems remains significant.
+These results highlight that despite rapid advances in open-source approaches, closed-source models still benefit from access to larger proprietary datasets and tailored optimization, giving them a clear performance edge.